suusanp/stealth-health/m1/case_study.md

 Fitbit's privacy policy is not open and transparent.
 It is vague and contradictory, and does not clearly define the purposes for which personal information is collected, used, and disclosed to third parties.

-To use the language of PIPEDA, Fitbit's privacy policy is not "easily understandable" and "easily available" to its users as required by PIPEDA's Fair Information Principle 8 – Openness.
-[PIPEDA Fair Information Principle 8 – Openness](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_openness/)
+To use the language of PIPEDA, Fitbit's privacy policy is not "easily understandable" and "easily available" to its users as required by PIPEDA's Fair Information Principle 8 – Openness. [^8]

 Further consider the following PIPEDA requirement that Fitbit is not in compliance with:
 "Consumers find privacy policies are difficult to understand, yet they feel compelled to give their consent in order to obtain the goods and services they want." - [PIPEDA Fair Information Principle 8 – Openness](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_openness/)